|

 ARTICLE X

-Compensation of Officers and Directors
+Compensation and Indemnification of Officers and Directors

 Section 1.
 All officers of this Association, with the exception of the President, Secretary, and Treasurer shall serve without pay.
 Salaries of the President, Secretary and Treasurer shall be fixed by the Board of Directors.
 The Medical Officer and Parliamentarian shall be on a fee basis.